asweigart/fractalartmaker/README.md

     >>> import fractalartmaker as fam
     >>> fam.demo_four_corners()

+NOTE: It's much easier to type if you import the `fractalartmaker` module with the name `fam`.
+We will do so throughout this tutorial.

 This draws the Four Corners fractal in a new turtle window.

 The main function we'll use in the `fam` module is `fam.draw_fractal()`.
 We'll need to pass it a *drawing function*, which is a function that takes a `size` argument and draws a simple shape.
-Here's the code for `square()` function that draws a square:
+Here's the code for `my_square_drawing_function()` function that draws a square:

     def my_square_drawing_function(size):
         # Move to the top-right corner before drawing: